As an "extra" for site visitors, this page lists a

 events are at the Annenberg Space for Photography, 2000 Avenue of the Stars, Century City.
 Reservations recommended.
 Information: (213) 403-3000 or

-JIM J'S JUKEBOX - The 14th season of the lectures by American Songbook buff Jim Jimirro (founding president of The Disney Channel and current Chairman of the Board of National Lampoon) will begin on September 12 at
+JIM J'S JUKEBOX - "Discovering America's Music."
+The 16th season of the monthly series started this month.
+American songbook buff Jim Jimirro, founding president of The Disney Channel and Walt Disney Home Video and current Chairman of the Board

 LAMPS PLUS FREE WORKSHOPS - Lamps Plus offers a variety of free 1-hour workshops throughout Southern California (Basic lighting, room makeovers, etc.).
 Register online by visiting the Lamps Plus website.
 Scroll to the bottom of